Trouble paying bills

 Your provider must have a financial hardship policy that explains how it helps people who are having trouble paying bills.
 It must tell you about the policy and make sure it’s easy to find.

-You should be offered repayment options
+You should be offered options to help

 Providers must not report a default or try to collect debts when you have applied for assistance